hoangharry-tm/1-Todo_List/documents/INTERMEDIATE.md

 ![Gif - Create task successfully by using the `useContext()` hook][GIF-v2.1]

 As demonstrated above, by using the `useContext()` hook, I have successfully share the task list among other components in the application.
-However there are some problems I haven't solved yet: I haven't checked if the input boxes aren't empty before submit the form, which will create an empty task item like follow:
+However there is a problem I haven't solved yet: I haven't checked whether the input boxes are empty or not before submit the form, which will create an empty task item like follow:

 ![Empty Task Box][PIC-emty-task-box]